jamessnee1/WebDriver_AutoDownloader/readme.md

    git clone https://github.com/jamessnee1/WebDriver_AutoDownloader.git

 2. **Usage:**
 To test the autodownloader, run the main method inside the `WebDriverHelper` class.
-The chromedriver will be downloaded to the `src/main/resources/WebDriver` folder.
+The webdriver will be downloaded to the `src/main/resources/WebDriver` folder.
 Alternatively, run the `exampleFirstUITest` inside the tests.UITest class.